Rendering of the art site, view looking towards the northeast corner

 All application materials must be submitted through the RACC Opportunity Portal, an online application system.
 Applicants will need to create an account, or log into their existing account at https://racc.org/apply.
 If you are applying as a team, please assign one person to apply and be the point of contact on behalf of the team.

 - Artist bio/resume.
-Upload a PDF, no more than two pages, that outlines your creative activities and artistic accomplishments.
+Upload a PDF, no more than two pages, that outlines your creative activities, artistic accomplishments and experience with community engagement.
 If applying as a team, submit one PDF that includes a bio/resume for all team members.

 - Statement of interest.
 In 3000 characters or less, provide a statement that outlines the following: